 Customers usually check social media for product reviews and more information about your brand.
 Make the information they need accessible to them, so they can make an informed choice.
 Give them a way to contact you through these channels, as well.

 If customers see gibberish on your URLs, they won’t click on that link.
 Rather than showing random numbers on your site URL, use the category and the product name when creating URLs.
 You can easily change this in your website’s settings, and even set the canonical URLs.

 Offer them assistance even before they ask.
 Customers say that having a live chat feature to answer their queries in the middle of a purchase is one of the best functionalities of a good ecommerce website because it allows you to tap into customer pain points.

 25. Make your ecommerce site mobile-friendly.

-Your e-commerce site should be mobile-friendly, and there’s no excuse for it not to be.
+Your website should be mobile-friendly, and there’s no excuse for it not to be.
 After all, many of your customers are likely using their mobile devices while shopping and completing transactions.
 You’re missing a lot if your site is not optimized for mobile.

 Having useful items to sell on your ecommerce site is just one part of the business; you need to make sure your selling platform provides customers with a smooth experience.
 By implementing the best practices to optimize your ecommerce site, it may only be a matter of time before your conversion rate starts going up.